SHORT ADVANCED PROGRAMME

 Fill in the application form

 A maximum of 40 students will be selected for this programme.
 A minimum of 5 places are reserved for each of the 4 host institutions.
-After that, the remaining 20 places will be distributed by all applicants.
+After that, the remaining 20 places will be distributed to all applicants.
 Selection will always be based on the order of submission (first come, first served), although priority will be given to RUN-EU partner students.
 Only after all RUN-EU partner students are placed will external applicants be selected.
 The selection team will also take steps towards ensuring diversity and representativity.